 The Moogerfooger MF-104M features the exact same vintage “Bucket Brigade” delay chips as the original MF-104, providing up to 800ms of the warmest all-analog delay you’ll probably ever hear.
 The original MF-104 was limited to only 1,000 units, becoming a treasured collector’s item in the years following its production.
 And with these vintage chips becoming ever more elusive, the MF-104M may very well be the final incarnation of this incredible delay pedal.

 In addition to its ecstasy inducing sound quality, this pedal features an unrivaled amount of functionality in an all-analog delay pedal.
 Is it the best analog delay pedal out there?
-I’ll help you answer that question in my in-depth Moog Moogerfooger MF-104M review.
+We’ll help you answer that question in our in-depth Moog Moogerfooger MF-104M review.
 But first, let’s run down the list of what all this pedal has to offer before we dive in.

 All analog signal path.